rems-project/isla/README.md

 ## Manual

-There is a guide to the various command line options and features [here](https://github.com/rems-project/isla/blob/master/doc/manual.adoc).
+There is a guide to the various Isla command line options and features [here](https://github.com/rems-project/isla/blob/master/doc/manual.adoc).

 The `isla-axiomatic` tool has a seperate manual